-JASON KAFBURY: I expected us to be on the front page of the New York Times.
-And we had a story, but it was buried, you know, twenty pages in.
+JASON KAFBURY: I expected us to be on the front page of The New York Times.
+And we had a story, but it was buried, you know, 20 pages in.
 No other political person, Bush or Gore, hadn’t gotten 20,000 people to pay money to hear them speak all campaign.
 Ralph was the only guy doing it.
 And yet the establishment media froze us out.

-PHIL DONAHUE: Ralph Nader could visit every city and town in this nation personally and not reach 10% of the people who watch the debates.
+PHIL DONAHUE: Ralph Nader could visit every city and town in this nation personally and not reach 10 percent of the people who watch the debates.

 AMY GOODMAN: Yes, that last speaker, Phil Donahue, and that is from An Unreasonable Man.
 Henriette Mantel is the co-director, writer and producer — executive producer of An Unreasonable Man.
 You also were Ralph’s office manager, and you’re in this film.

 HENRIETTE MANTEL: Right.
 Yeah.
 The reason I’m in the film, though, is because we were practicing trying to use the camera, and then it ended up that I had said a few things.
 Yes.
 But I was his office manager.
 That was my first job in the real world, I guess, when I was 21.